 The rest of the paper is as follows: first, important terms from astronomical phenomenology are defined, and necessary astronomical computations are pointed out.
+Next, some examples of radial mappings in geographical maps are given.
 Then, a methodology is developed which shows how to apply various diagrams to questions related to astronomical orientations.
-Kreisgrabenanlagen are used as example, but the same idea can be applied to any building or geological structure for which an oriented map exists.
-Then a combined result from a multitude of KGAs is shown, which allow the postulation of an archeoastronomical theory.
+Kreisgrabenanlagen are used as example, but the same idea can be and has been [9] applied to any building or geological structure for which an oriented map exists.
+Then a combined result from a multitude of KGAs is shown, which allows the postulation of an archeoastronomical theory, which is described shortly.